-The striking new 400 seat theatre at Nevill Holt Opera, hidden inside a historic courtyard, has won three RIBA East Midlands Awards 2019 including the RIBA award for Conservation, and the coveted Building of the Year award.
+The striking new 400 seat theatre at Nevill Holt Opera, hidden inside a historic courtyard, has won no fewer than four RIBA Awards 2019 including the RIBA award for Conservation, the coveted RIBA East Midlands Building of the Year award, and now a RIBA National Award too.
 Designed by Stirling Prize winning architects Witherford Watson Mann and theatre designers Sound Space Vision, built by Messenger BCR and supported by the David Ross Foundation, this incredible award underpins Nevill Holt Opera’s commitment to delivering world class opera in a truly exceptional setting.

-At the RIBA East Midlands Award ceremony last night on Thursday 9th May, Colin McColl, Chair of the RIBA jury said, This is a project that looks effortless, yet we all know that this belies the truth.
+At the Awards ceremony , Colin McColl, Chair of the RIBA East Midlands jury said, This is a project that looks effortless, yet we all know that this belies the truth.
 The modesty, craftsmanship, care and attention that have been applied here are exceptional.

 The astonishing space, housed within a 17th century stable block on the Grade I listed Leicestershire estate, has replaced ten years of temporary tent structures.
 The character of the historic stable block remains a significant part of the theatre’s aesthetic, the auditorium at first hidden from view behind the original courtyard stone walls, and the theatre within fully revealed on entering the building.
 As described by the RIBA jury, its ‘exquisite’ concrete walkways are cast with wooden boards while the chestnut on the floors and balcony fronts contrast with the elegant simplicity of the courtyard room.
 The building’s restrained but rich material palette is brought to life by a flood of daylight from the large central rooflight, acting as a reminder that the historic function of the courtyard, now transformed into a stunning and exceptional performance space.